Tantas/returnsuite-website/src/returnsuite_website/content/en/docs/manual/property/model/analysis-period.md

 ---
-title: Analysis Period - ReturnSuite Docs
+title: Analysis Period
-description: Specify the time frame to evaluate the model.
+description: Specify the time frame to evaluate the model
 nav-title: Analysis period
 nav-group: Updating the model
 ---